AR2A/AR2A.github.io/components/index.md

 ## Ros on Intel-NUC

+ROS is the abbreviation for Robot Operating System.
+It provides an extensive framework for robot development, tools and more.
+It has been used for data communication, processing and visualization.
 All components are connected via USB to an Intel NUC board and can be managed via ROS.
 [Read more...](/components/ros-on-nuc/)